AmirShaikh-aprofile/Daily_Training_updates/AZ-103/Service Details.md

 Azure container registry - Keeps all images in private azure registry same like docker hub Azure container instance - The physical and virtual infra takes care by the azure and we run the images directly without creating VMs
-Azure Container Group - Need to deploy multiple service on same VM
+Azure Container Group - Need to deploy multiple service on same VM Azure container app -
+Azure web app - Create the resource which can directly run the image from container registry.